biodatageeks/polars-bio-bench/README.md

  * `conf/benchmark_parallel.yaml` - comparison parallel operations for pyranges0 and polars_bio with bioframe as a baseline
  * `conf/benchmark_count_overlaps.yaml` - comparison of count overlaps operation for pyranges{0,1} and polars_bio with bioframe as a baseline
  * `conf/benchmark_merge.yaml` - comparison of merge operation for pyranges{0,1} and polars_bio with bioframe as a baseline
+ * `conf/benchmark_coverage.yaml` - comparison of coverage operation for pyranges{0,1} and polars_bio with bioframe as a baseline